Winemakers make wine from grapes and other fruit.

 What are the chances of getting a job?

-Most wineries are looking for experienced winemakers, so it can be hard to get an entry level position, or to progress from an assistant winemaker role.
-However, chances for entry level roles are better in larger wine regions such as Marlborough and Hawke's Bay.
+It can be hard to get an entry-level position or to progress from an assistant winemaker role.
+However, chances for entry-level roles are better in larger wine regions such as Marlborough, Central Otago and Hawke's Bay.

 Winemakers generally work for wineries or wine companies.
 They can work for small wineries, which make up 80% of New Zealand's total wine producers, or for large corporate producers.